All Episodes

 We look for the liberal solutions to these problems.

-We we just uh we just we just want to help.
+We just want to help.

-You know, these these illegal immigrant protesters that were out there yesterday choosing May Day to do it.
+You know, these illegal immigrant protesters that were out there yesterday choosing May Day to do it.

 Do you know what May 1st is officially in this country?